 A courtesy site visit is an opportunity to identify potential areas of non-compliance at a permitted facility without conducting a formal compliance inspection.
 No violations are issued from courtesy site visits; rather, businesses are urged to make corrections or adjustments to their practices in order to achieve compliance with department regulations.
-Any current air quality permit holder may request a courtesy site visit by contacting the Business Assistance office.
+Any current air quality permit holder may request a courtesy site visit by contacting the Business Assistance Unit.

 Rule Interpretation and Education

-In order to help facilities understand their obligations under the air quality rules and regulations, the Business Assistance office offers rule education and guidance.
+In order to help facilities understand their obligations under the air quality rules and regulations, the Business Assistance Unit offers rule education and guidance.
 This helps regulated facilities understand how specific rules apply to their facilities and how future changes to their business may be impacted by air quality regulations.

 Enforcement Case Review

 In the event that an Opportunity to Correct (OTC) or a Notice of Violation (NOV) is issued during an inspection, the permit holder has the option to request an Enforcement Case Review.
-During a case review, the Business Assistance Coordinator conducts an independent and objective review of the violation and makes a recommendation to the department to affirm, modify, or rescind the violation.
+During a case review, the Business Assistance Unit conducts an independent and objective review of the violation and makes a recommendation to the department to affirm, modify, or rescind the violation.
 An Enforcement Case Review may be requested by completing the Enforcement Case Review Form.